Raihan-J/Data-Compression-And-Encryption/Exp-6 Image Compression/README.md

-Their is no output in file because it had reached the limit of uploading the file in github
+Their is no output pics attached in file because the file is above the limit of github